Xiangyu-Hu/SPHinXsys/tutorials/markdown/multiphase_mixture_model.md

-# Governing equations in the Lagrangian frame moving with averaged velocity
+# Lagrangian incompressible multiphase flow

 In this work, we consider an incompressible multiphase flow using weakly compressible fluid model in average velocity frames.